Support our work by becoming our Patron! Learn More

 All hot food should be held hot at above 57º Celsius and cold food should be held cold below 5º Celsius.
 Temperatures of food will be taken routinely to ensure that proper temperatures are maintained through holding to ensure the safety of the food served to customers.
-Any conflict between food quality and food safety must always be decided in favour of food safety and when in doubt about the safety of food, throw or discard the food out.
+Any conflict between food quality and food safety must always be decided in favour of food safety and when in doubt about the safety of food, throw or discard the food.

 Holding Prepared Foods in Kitchen Standard Procedures: